10 Snakes That Drink Rainwater From Their Scales

 Source: “IMG_1388” by Francis Crawley – CC BY 2.0

-A species of Arizona and Nevada.
-The sidewinder rattlesnake’s motivations for capturing rainwater are simple – they live in bone dry deserts, and can’t let any moisture go to waste.
-On the rare occasions that it rains, they have to save every drop they can.
+On the rare occasions that it rains, sidewinders have to save every drop they can.
 That’s where their automatic collection mechanism comes in.
-Sidewinders have rough, crinkled scales like all rattlesnakes, which are excellent at grabbing falling water droplets, like their west diamondback cousin.
+Sidewinders have rough, crinkled scales like all rattlesnakes, which are excellent at grabbing falling water droplets, like their western diamondback cousin.
+These droplets are prevented from falling to the desert floor wastefully, mingling with sand and becoming inedible.

-The droplets are prevented from falling to the desert floor wastefully, mingling with sand and becoming inedible.
 Sidewinders can occupy the most extreme deserts, even Death Valley, and need all their skills to scrape out an existence.
-Their other adaptions include scales which change colour, being light during summer to reduce sunlight absorption, and dark during winter.
+Their other adaptions include scales which change colour, from light during summer in order reduce sunlight absorption, to significantly darker during winter.

 9 Banded water snake